Glannoventa

 An infantry unit of the Roman army based at the fort in 158 AD was the First Cohort Aelia Classica, where ‘Aelius’ was the family name of the Emperor Hadrian, while ‘Classica’ is derived from the Latin classis ‘fleet’, suggesting that the soldiers were recruited from the fleet in Hadrian’s time (117 to 138).

 According to the entry in the Notitia Dignitatum, the Cohort I Morinorum, an infantry auxiliary of 500 men was stationed in Ravenglass in the 4th century.

 Apart from the extramural bath house, little survives of the fort.
 A railway line was built through it in the nineteenth century, and one end has been affected by coastal erosion.

 A Roman Road led inland via Hardknott Roman Fort and other sites named in the Ravenna Cosmography.

 Extra mural structures

 Roman Bath House

-The walls of a bath house, sometimes referred to as Walls Castle, survive to a height of 4m and include bricked archways.
+The walls of a bath house, sometimes referred to as Walls Castle, survive to the remarkable height of 4 metres, and include bricked archways.

 This building was constructed to the north east of the fort.
 It is under the care of English Heritage.